kfehlhauer/blg/content/about/index.md

 1/1996 - 12/1996
 ### C++ Instructor
 #### Heartland Community College: Bloomington, IL
-In my role as a C++ Instructor, I leveraged my expertise in C++ programming to educate students on the language's fundamentals and the principles of object-oriented programming.
+Leveraged expertise in C++ programming to educate students on the language's fundamentals and the principles of object-oriented programming.

-My comprehensive curriculum focused on the following:
+The comprehensive curriculum focused on the following:
 - Understanding and applying analysis and design principles
 - Mastering the creation of classes and objects
 - Implementing effective exception-handling techniques